Meadowlarke/Bibliography/Davis2008.md

 54: Beverly Ogg/Owen.

 -: #Z: Edward R. Murrow said that the role of television was to make the world aware of itself.

+59: The _Captain Kangaroo_ team quitting in the early 60s.

+-: Newton Minow.

+-: _Exploring._

+## Chapter 4.

+66: _The Potential Uses of Television in Preeschool Education_ by Coony.

+67: Addresing the educational income gap.

+## Chapter 5.

+74: The early life of Jim Henson.

+77: #Z: Jim Henson majored in home economics.

+77: The early history of Henson's puppetry.

+79: _Sam and Friends._

+81: The technical aspects of shooting _Sam and Friends._

+82: The _Muppets_ in television commercials in the 50s.

+84: Adds for La Choy canned Chinese food.

+## Chapter 5.